SensorUp

 SensorUp Inc. is a Canadian company based in Calgary, Alberta, Canada, specializing in methane emissions management software.
-It is recognized for its advancements in the oil and gas sector with its methane emissions management SaaS platform, SensorUp GEMS, and for developing the Open Geospatial Consortium SensorThings API standard specification.
+It has done advancements in the oil and gas sector with its methane emissions management SaaS platform, SensorUp GEMS, and for developing the Open Geospatial Consortium SensorThings API standard specification.

 SensorUp GEMS

-SensorUp GEMS, designed for the oil and gas industry, focuses on methane emissions management.
-This SaaS platform integrates with direct measurement and detection technology, including OGI, flyovers, ERP, and SCADA systems, for precise methane detection data gathering and quantification.
-It facilitates emissions reduction by utilizing measurement data, emission factors, and methane reduction technologies.
+SensorUp GEMS, designed for the oil and gas industry.
+This SaaS platform integrates with direct measurement and detection technology, including OGI, flyovers, ERP, and SCADA systems.
 Compliant with the GHG Protocol, SensorUp GEMS contributes to methane intensity assessment and operational efficiency.
 The platform supports regulatory reporting and MRV processes, aligning with decarbonization, carbon-neutral, and net-zero targets.
-Adhering to transparency and stakeholder engagement, SensorUp GEMS aligns with OGMP 2.0, GTI Veritas, and MiQ standards, emphasizing responsible gas management and ESG suite requirements.
+SensorUp GEMS aligns with OGMP 2.0, GTI Veritas, and MiQ standards.